jrosenbl/GACD-Course-Project/CodeBook.md

 * activity

-    factor with levels defined in the file "activity_labels.txt":
+    factor with levels defined in the file "activity_labels.txt" included with the source data set:

     * WALKING
     * WALKING_UPSTAIRS